 At Top Dog Tips, we strongly believe in using the best dog supplies to assist with any dog training endeavors because these products exist for a reason.

 As you’ll see in the next section, each of these dog supplies has its pros and cons, and deciding which one is “better” is mostly subjective and highly depends on your personal situation.

 Pros & Cons of Puppy Housebreaking Pads and Dog Grass Litter Boxes

-Puppy pads have advantages to them that have a lot to do with how they’re configured and how convenient they are.
+Puppy pads have advantages that have a lot to do with how they’re configured and how convenient they are.

-But, for all the good reviews, such housebreaking puppy pads do have some downsides.
+But, for all the good reviews, such housebreaking puppy pads have some downsides.

 If your pooch has been trained and housebroken improperly, these puppy training pads can become a crutch for your Fido, and you’ll have trouble completing the housebreaking training.